Task Parallel Library in C# with Examples (TPL in C#)

 In this article, I am going to give you an overview of the Task Parallel Library in C# with Examples.
-Please read our previous section articles where we discussed Task Based Asynchronous Programming in C#.
-The Task Parallel Library is also referred as tpl in C#.
-At the end of this article, you will understand What is Task Parallel Library and why we need need in C# applications.
+Please read our previous section articles where we discussed Task-Based Asynchronous Programming in C#.
+The Task Parallel Library is also referred to as TPL in C#.
+At the end of this article, you will understand What is Task Parallel Library is and why do we need it in C# applications.

-Why we need need Task Parallel Library in C#?
+Why do we need Task Parallel Library in C#?

 We can’t expect our sequential program to run faster on the new processors as we know the processor technology advances means the focus is on Multicore-processors.
 Today’s desktop typically has 4 cores but the latest experimental multi-core chips have up to 1000 cores.